 Advanced

-The advanced intensive Levantine Colloquial Arabic course will combine elements from the previous course’s curriculums, maintaining the immersive nature of the Intermediate level while also expanding into complex reading, writing and spoken materials.
-Additionally, students will conduct research in the community of Hebron on a variety of subjects.
+The advanced Levantine Colloquial Arabic course will build on previous curriculums, maintaining an immersive Intermediate level while adding complex reading, writing, and speaking components.
+Students will also conduct community research on various topics in Hebron.

-With all these methods and materials combined, students will establish a firm understanding of, and gain a grammatical competency in Levantine Arabic.
-Upon completion of this course students will be able to articulate their thoughts and opinions over complex matters such as politics, history, the environment and the arts of Palestine.
+By using various methods and materials, students will gain a solid understanding and grammatical competency in Levantine Arabic.
+Upon completing the course, they will be able to express their thoughts on complex topics like politics, history, and the arts of Palestine.

 What is the Difference Between the Paces?

-• Non-intensive Levantine Arabic classes meet for a total of 12 hours each week, with 3 hours of study per day, three days per week.
-This intensity is intended to provide you with ample in-class immersion while also allowing you to thoroughly explore the city of Hebron.
-Students interested in a long-term program (anything from 1 to 3 months) should enroll in a non-intensive Arabic course.
+- Non-intensive Levantine Arabic classes consist of 12 hours per week, meeting three days for 3 hours daily.
+This format allows for in-class immersion while exploring the city of Hebron.
+Students seeking a long-term program (1 to 3 months) should enroll in a non-intensive Arabic course.

 Which Course is for Me?

-If you are having difficulty deciding on which intensive levantine Arabic course to enroll in, Study in Palestine offers a free placement test to evaluate student’s Arabic language skills in 4 crucial areas: speaking, reading, writing and listening.
+If you’re unsure which intensive Levantine Arabic course to choose, Study in Palestine offers a free placement test to assess your speaking, reading, writing, and listening skills.

 Qualified Teachers